Free: Assessment Does your website build trust with buyers and bring in revenue?

 Here’s what to know.

-You don’t want just any web traffic coming to your website; you want to drive the right traffic — meaning sales-qualified leads who are ready to buy and are looking for the products and services you provide.
+You don’t want just any web traffic coming to your website; you want to drive the right traffic — meaning qualified leads who are looking to buy and are looking for the products and services you provide.
 Creating content that addresses their needs should be a key part of your SEO strategy.

-We teach our clients — some of whom have seen millions in growth — to drive more qualified leads to their site with an inbound marketing framework called They Ask, You Answer.
+We teach our clients to drive more qualified leads to their site with an inbound marketing framework called They Ask, You Answer.

 We’ve seen it time and time again: When businesses take the time to answer these questions honestly and thoroughly, their search engine rankings improve and they see organic traffic increase steadily month over month.

-In the meantime, here are some of the more conventional approaches to SEO that you can use together with They Ask, You Answer for even better results.
+But at the same time, you should follow these more conventional approaches to SEO that you can use together with They Ask, You Answer for even better results.

 Whichever tool you use should provide suggestions based on: